finnishtransportagency/viite/aws/cloud-formation/codeArtifact/README.md

 - Node.js and npm installed (for frontend)
 - SBT installed (for backend)

+**Note**: The AWS CodeArtifact AuthToken is valid for 12 hours.
+You will need to redo next steps every time you choose to use CodeArtifact for packages.

 ## AWS SSO Login

 Before setting up CodeArtifact, log in to AWS SSO: